MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/6-use-loop-collaborative-planning.md

+# Exercise 1, Task 4: Use Copilot in Loop to facilitate collaborative manager development planning
+---
 Contoso just completed its annual review of manager performance and team health.
 Following the review, Contoso's Chief People Officer, Holly Dickson, asked you to lead a collaborative planning session to help managers turn data-driven insights into concrete development actions.
 Holly wants to ensure that every manager receives clear, actionable feedback and has a plan to address areas for growth.

+> [!NOTE]
-**Note:** While the manager data used in this task is fictitious, your goal is to simulate how HR would guide managers through interpreting their results, setting goals, and tracking progress in a real organization.
+> While the manager data used in this task is fictitious, your goal is to simulate how HR would guide managers through interpreting their results, setting goals, and tracking progress in a real organization.

 You plan to use Microsoft Loop to organize and facilitate this process.
 You want to create a collaborative Loop workspace that serves as the central hub for manager development planning.
 Copilot in Loop can help summarize findings, generate action steps, and facilitate discussion, just as you would if working with real managers.